 - Conduct visual safety checks on plant before use and report any defects.
-Notify the Supervisor immediately if any defect could be hazardous and do not operate the plant until it has been rectified - Lifting appliances will be inspected weekly and have a thorough examination at the specified period in accordance with statutory requirements - Ensure service schedules are available, maintained and recorded accurately in writing - Only trained, authorised and, where relevant, certificated persons will operate plant - All guards must be in good order and in position while plant is operating - Only use the correct item of plant for the work required - Ensure that work area is suitable for the job being done e.g. level ground, clear working area, good ventilation etc. - Banksmen must be trained in slinging and banking - Secure and immobilise plant when left unattended.
-Do not leave plant engines running when operator is not present, especially in public areas - Wear high visibility clothing when working in the vicinity of operating plant vehicles - Hearing protection must be worn when working in high noise levels - Plant operators must not drink alcohol during the working day - All personnel required to enter areas where lifting appliances are in use (e.g. cranes, excavators, piling frames etc.) will be provided with safety helmets and will be required to wear them as directed - Personnel must not be permitted to enter working areas whilst plant is in use and all necessary measures required to avoid hazards to children on site outside working hours must be taken, particularly if it is not possible to fully fence the site - Plant which contains pressure vessels such as air receivers etc. will require specific inspection, tests, examinations of those parts and relevant records kept
+Notify the Supervisor immediately if any defect could be hazardous and do not operate the plant until it has been rectified - Lifting appliances will be inspected weekly and have a thorough examination at the specified period in accordance with statutory requirements - Ensure service schedules are available, maintained and recorded accurately in writing - Only trained, authorised and, where relevant, certificated persons will operate plant - All guards must be in good order and in position while plant is operating - Only use the correct item of plant for the work required - Ensure that work area is suitable for the job being done e.g. level ground, clear working area, good ventilation etc. - Rig attendants must be trained in slinging and banking - Secure and immobilise plant when left unattended.
+Do not leave plant engines running when operator is not present, especially in public areas - Wear high visibility clothing when working in the vicinity of operating plant vehicles - Hearing protection must be worn when working in high noise levels - Plant operatives must not partake in drinking alcohol or the taking of drugs which might affect safefy in the work place - GeMech drugs and alcohol policy to be adhered to at all times. - All personnel required to enter areas where lifting appliances are in use (e.g. cranes, excavators, piling frames etc.) will be provided with safety helmets and will be required to wear them as directed - Personnel must not be permitted to enter working areas whilst plant is in use and all necessary measures required to avoid hazards to children on site outside working hours must be taken, particularly if it is not possible to fully fence the site - Plant which contains pressure vessels such as air receivers etc. will require specific inspection, tests, examinations of those parts and relevant records kept